-One of the most popular questions I’m asked by readers of this blog, both here and on our social media channels like Facebook & Instagram, is what the best travel camera is.
+I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students on my travel photography course is what the best travel camera is.

-With that in mind, I wanted to put together a definitive (and regularly updated) guide to what is the best travel camera, which will cover everything you need to know to help you choose the best travel camera, based on your needs and budget.
+With that in mind, I wanted to put together a definitive (and regularly updated) guide to the best travel camera out there.

-Now, let’s get started by looking at what you need to think about when picking the best travel camera.
+Now, before we dive into individual travel camera recommendations, let’s get started by looking at what you need to think about when picking a camera for travel.

 What To Consider When Picking A Travel Camera

-Budget – How much do you have to spend on a camera?
+Budget – How much do you have to spend on a travel camera?

 This is an important one.
 Cameras vary wildly in price, from a couple of hundred dollars up to thousands of dollars.
 So you definitely need to think about how much you want to spend.

 Also, this is a travel camera.
 Whilst you want to get the best shots, travel can expose you to risks, from loss to theft.
 Obviously, these are things that can be mitigated against with insurance, but it’s something to bear in mind when making an investment – the more pricey the camera, the higher the insurance premium.